ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'cnonce', encoded as a CBOR byte string, and including a dedicated nonce N_C generated by the Client.
 This parameter MUST be present if the 'client_cred' parameter is present.

 * 'client_cred_verify', encoded as a CBOR byte string.
-This parameter MUST be present if the 'client_cred' parameter is present and no public key associated to the client's token can be retrieved for that group.
+This parameter MUST be present if the 'client_cred' parameter is present and no public key associated to the Client's token can be retrieved for that group.

   This parameter contains a proof-of-possession (PoP) evidence computed by the Client over the following PoP input: the scope (encoded as CBOR byte string), concatenated with N_S (encoded as CBOR byte string) concatenated with N_C (encoded as CBOR byte string), where: